Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 # Install Instructions

 1. Clone the repo
+2.  cd into the repo directory (you may get font errors if you don't cd into it)
-2. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. `python3 Constrained-Text-Generation-Studio.py`
+4. `python3 Constrained-Text-Generation-Studio.py`

 # Screenshots